Dear salt-cured pork, how did it take me so long to fall in love with your bold flavors?

-As far back as I can remember, containers filled with salt and meat were always lining up on my grandmother’s kitchen shelves and sometimes in the fridge.
+As far back as I can remember, containers filled with coarse salt and meat were always lining up on my grandmother’s kitchen shelves.
+They even sometimes found their way into her fridge.

-Try it for yourself.
+Try those cuts for yourself.
 I leave you here with the quick steps to making your own salt-cured pork.
 Add them to your soups and stews.
 I am confident you will wonder how you survived without salt-cured pork all those years.
 You will discover a wonderful world of flavors, just like I did in recent years.

-- Combine the rock salt, meat and thyme in a tight container
+- Place your meat in a tight container

-- Cover and let macerate for a couple of days
+- Cover and let macerate for about two weeks

 - Use the salt-cured meat to enhance your food preparations.